varya/varya.github.com/content/pages/1--design-systems/pattern-journey/index.md

 ![](./pattern-addition-flowchart.png)<br/>
 Source: "Maintaining Design Systems" http://atomicdesign.bradfrost.com/chapter-5/

-Below, I offer an altered version in a form an interactive component.
-This is a visual illustration of what happens to a pattern on its way from identifying to actual implementation and how different the path might be depending on the situation.
+Below, I show an altered version in a form of an interactive component.
+This is a visual illustration of what happens to a pattern on its way from identifying the need to actual implementation and how different the path might be depending on the situation.
 This process is called **Pattern Journey**.